rahulunair/xpu_setup/Readme.md

 ```bash
 cd xpu_verify/base
 ```

-* I have tried to be as faithful as i can to the [official guide](https://dgpu-docs.intel.com/installation-guides/index.html), but added some additional bits to make life easier.
+\* I have tried to be as faithful as I can to the [official guide](https://dgpu-docs.intel.com/installation-guides/index.html), but added some additional bits to make life easier.